Hyundai ix35 Problems You Should Be Aware Of!

 • Has the DPF ever been cleaned or replaced?

-• Any invoices for DPF pressure sensors, temp sensors, or forced regens?
+• Any invoices for DPF pressure sensors, temperature sensors, or forced regenerations?

 • Test drive on a dual carriageway/motorway and check it pulls cleanly under load without warnings.